-Unfortunately, some groups of young people are less likely to achieve the necessary qualifications to access and study at University.
+Unfortunately, some young people are less likely to achieve the necessary qualifications to access and study at university.
 These gaps in opportunity and achievement are apparent from a young age.
-There can also be inequalities between different groups of students once access Higher Education, and some groups of students are likely to do better than others, even when their prior academic achievement is the same.
+There can also be inequalities between different groups of students once they access HE, and some groups of students are likely to do better than others, even when their prior academic achievement is the same.
 Finally, we know some groups of students find it easier to find jobs after university or access further study.

 We therefore seek to work collaboratively with key partners to remove the barriers to HE which students from under-represented groups face, in order to bring about tangible, positive change for students, communities and businesses.

 Our Access and Participation plan is approved by the Office for Students.

 To support the plan we will be:

 - Working collaboratively with staff, our local community, teachers and advisors to offer a range of Access and Participation outreach and recruitment activities widening access to all.
 Encouraging them to get involved.